Taceor/EggZlist/README.md

     sudo npm install gulp -g

+(This assumes a package.json file, gulpfile.js, and node_modules folder exists!)
 3) To process SCSS files and use other Gulp utiltilies designated in gulpfile.js use

     gulp